turnkey-commerce/HeadlessHtmlTesting/README.markdown

 ---------------------

 This project is an example of using the [HTML Agility Pack](http://htmlagilitypack.codeplex.com/) to enable "headless browser" HTML tests for
-BDD or Integration tests.
+BDD or Integration testing in .Net.
 This particular project uses the [SpecFlow](http://specflow.org/) package to enable the tests.
 Then the tests use the HeadlessHtmlTesting library to call the website and parse the results.
 The library is based on the post by Rohit Agarwal - [Using HtmlAgilityPack to GET and POST web forms](http://refactoringaspnet.blogspot.com/2010/04/using-htmlagilitypack-to-get-and-post.html).

 Generally the tests run much faster than tests that actually bring up a browser such as Watin or Selenium, and are more suitable for testing betwen